 If you’ve heard about Linux, you’ve probably heard terms like Fork, Derivative, and Flavor.
 They refer to different Linux distro types, so let’s learn more about them.

-These terms being used to distinguish one type of distribution from another and they are actually very helpful.
-In fact, they help you differentiate between how a particular Linux distribution will work from another one.
+These terms are used to distinguish one type of distribution from another, and they are very helpful.
+First, they help you differentiate between how a particular Linux distribution will work from another one.

-If you don’t know what these terms means, don’t worry.
-In this article I’m going to break down this terms, explain what they mean and how you can use these terms to narrow down your options in picking the best Linux distribution for you.
+If you don’t know what these terms mean, don’t worry.
+In this article, I will break down these terms, explain what they mean and how you can use these terms to narrow down your options in picking the best Linux distribution for you.

-Above all there are two terms that are like main hierarchy terms – Original distributions and Derivative distributions.
+Above all, two terms are like main hierarchy terms – Original distributions and Derivative distributions.

 Original Linux Distributions

 Making a Linux distro from zero involves a lot of work.
-In general, original distros are product of huge community around them and lots of users.
+But, in general, original distros are products of a massive community around them and lots of users.

-Original distribution is a type of Linux distribution that is not based directly on any other distribution.
-So when we talk about original distros we talking about the longtime stalwarts out there in the Linux world.
-For example, Linux distros like Debian, Slackware, Arch Linux, Red Hat, Gentoo, SUSE, and Void Linux, would be considered original Linux distributions, as they’re not based on anything upstream.
+Original distribution is a Linux distribution that is not based directly on any other distribution.
+So when we talk about original distros, we talk about the longtime stalwarts out there in the Linux world.

-Sometimes they may share some similarities, as some of them are RPM-based distros, other are DEB-based, but that is another topic for the package management differentiation.
+Sometimes they may share some similarities, as some of them are RPM-based distros, others are DEB-based, but that is another topic for the package management differentiation.

-In other words, they do something different or add something on or take something away that makes it more suitable for specific use case.
-In short, a derivative distro taking a copy and making changes on top of the original distro and then distribute them as an its own operating system.
+In other words, they do something different or add something on or take something away that makes it more suitable for a specific use case.
+In short, a derivative distro takes a copy and makes changes on top of the original distro and then distributes them as its operating system.

-So, if you have a specific need which is better served by a derivative, you might prefer using it instead of original distro.
+So, if you have a specific need that is better served by a derivative, you might prefer using it instead of the original distro.

-In the derivatives section we have a bunch of sub tiers and sometimes even sub tiers inside of those sub tiers.
-For example, Linux Mint is based on Ubuntu, which in turn is based on Debian.
-Therefore, Linux Mint is derivative of a derivative.
+In the derivatives section, we have a bunch of sub-tiers and sometimes even sub-tiers inside of those sub-tiers.
+For example, Linux Mint is based on Ubuntu, which is based on Debian.
+Therefore, Linux Mint is a derivative of a derivative.

-Flavor is a distribution based on another Linux distribution that has officially been sanctioned by the base distro to do it.
-In general, flavor distros are just like icing over the parent distro to fit needs of a specific section of users.
+The flavor is a distribution based on another Linux distribution that the base distro has officially sanctioned to do it.
+In general, flavor distros are just like icing over the parent distro to fit the needs of a specific section of users.

-Flavors of a distribution have the same core packages as the original, share the same repositories as the original, but different packages installed or configured differently.
+Flavors of distribution have the same core packages as the original and share the same repositories as the original, but different packages are installed or configured differently.

-They are basically the look of a distribution i.e its desktop environment.
-For example, Xubuntu is Ubuntu but with Xfce and Kubuntu is just Ubuntu with KDE Plasma.
+They are the look of a distribution, i.e., its desktop environment.
+So, for example, Xubuntu is Ubuntu but with Xfce, and Kubuntu is just Ubuntu with KDE Plasma.

-If you are interested, you can take a look at the Linux Distribution Timeline to see how a bunch of Linux distributions are related.
+If you are interested, you can look at the Linux Distribution Timeline to see how many Linux distributions are related.